JupyterPER/Data-analysis-conferences/README.md

 ## Background

+To see results click above on a particular Jupyter notebook, e.g. `DIDSCI+2022vsAIPconf.ipynb`.

 The data analysis and statistics dealing with content, scope and quality of conferences were performed by group of students from a course **Modern educational digital technology** taught by Jozef Hanč at P.J. Šafárik university in Košice.

 Students coded and realized the data analysis in the modern open data science tool [Jupyter](https://jupyter.org/).
 Checking their code and verifying the correctness of their work was done by Jozef Hanč.